Saurabh-Lakhanpal/stocks-dashboard/README.md

 # Stocks Dashboard

-> A comprehensive web application for managing and analyzing stock data in real-time and providing advanced stock analysis features.
+> A comprehensive web application for managing and analyzing stock data in real-time and providing historical stock analysis features.

 ## 📖 Table of Contents